What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 9. Always honest

-10. Balanced and dedicated
+10. Balanced and dedicated to their work

 Bernard Marr, linkedin.com